NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/LowCostUltrasoundTraining/README.md

 - David García Mato (Ebatinca S.L., Las Palmas de Gran Canaria, Spain)
 - Csaba Pinter (Ebatinca S.L., Las Palmas de Gran Canaria, Spain)
-- Matthew Holden (Carleton university, Ottawa, ON, Canada)
+- Matthew Holden (Carleton University, Ottawa, ON, Canada)

 # Project Description
 [**Ebatinca S.L.**](https://ebatinca.com/) is currently developing a **low-cost training platform for ultrasound imaging and ultrasound-guided procedures** in low- and middle-income countries.
 We are developing a 3D Slicer based application to perform training exercises and evaluate participants.
 The app is called [**TrainUS**](https://github.com/EBATINCA/TrainUS) and it is available with open-source license.

 Some basic features have already been developed: participant/recording management, hardware connection, selection of training exercises,...

 Currently, we are working on the development of basic exercises to train basic ultrasound skills.
-The app should be able to evaluate the recording made by users and to provide feedback about their performance.
+The app should be able to evaluate recordings made by users and to provide feedback about their performance.

 ## Objective